zopefoundation/zope.wfmc/README.txt

     >>> item = work_list.pop()

-Now we can finish the work item, by calling it's finish method:
+Now we can finish the work item, by calling its finish method:

     >>> item.finish()
     WorkItemFinished('author')